moby/moby/docs/sources/reference/run.rst

 example of how to run a shell in a container that has been set up to automatically run something else (like ``/usr/bin/redis-server``)::

-  docker run -i -t -entrypoint /bin/bash example/redis
+  docker run -i -t --entrypoint /bin/bash example/redis

 or two examples of how to pass more parameters to that ENTRYPOINT::

-  docker run -i -t -entrypoint /bin/bash example/redis -c ls -l docker run -i -t -entrypoint /usr/bin/redis-cli example/redis --help
+  docker run -i -t --entrypoint /bin/bash example/redis -c ls -l docker run -i -t --entrypoint /usr/bin/redis-cli example/redis --help

 EXPOSE (Incoming Ports)